 The most meaningful difference is transactions completed with a debit card are immediately charged to a checking account.
 Credit card charges are charged to a credit account that is paid back over time.
 This is why debit cards are often called check cards since the amount is immediately deducted from a checking account.

 If the funds aren’t available in the checking account, or if the charge will exceed the credit card’s available credit, the charge will be declined.
 Some banks and credit card companies also impose a penalty fee on consumers who try to make such charges.

 Debit cards are relatively risk-free to issuing banks because transactions cannot be completed if there aren't sufficient funds

 Banks conduct a thorough credit check on credit card applicants, though, because they assume a risk that the customers might not pay the bill.
 Most banks charge additional fees for credit cards, such as an annual membership fee, a monthly service charge and penalties for late payments.
-Credit card issuers also penalize late-paying customers by increasing the interest rate on the amount due.
+Credit card issuers also penalize late-paying customers by increasing the interest rate on any outstanding balance.

 Prepaid Debit Cards